davosmith/moodle-navbuttons/README.txt

 Changes:

-2020-04-10 - Do not show navbuttons on embedded questions 2019-10-18 - Fix compatibility with latest version of mod_questionnaire 2018-04-21 - Add GDPR declaration (no personal data stored).
+2020-11-07 - If running Moodle 3.10, or above, you no longer need core changes to make this work 2020-04-10 - Do not show navbuttons on embedded questions 2019-10-18 - Fix compatibility with latest version of mod_questionnaire 2018-04-21 - Add GDPR declaration (no personal data stored).
 This requires M3.4 to work.